Course Outline

 Course Topics

-• Overview of the criminal trial process
+• Elements of criminal responsibility

 • (All topics potentially containing mature content)